AdobeDocs/experience-manager-64.es-ES/help/assets/config-dms7.md

 Puede agregar tipos MIME personalizados para formatos no admitidos en AEM Assets.
 To ensure that any new node you add in CRXDE Lite is not deleted by AEM, you must ensure that you move the MIME type before **[!UICONTROL image_]** and its enabled value is set to **[!UICONTROL false]**.

-**Para agregar tipos MIME personalizados para formatos** no admitidos:
+**Adición de tipos MIME personalizados para formatos no admitidos**

 1. En AEM, haga clic en **[!UICONTROL Herramientas > Operaciones > Consola]** web.